severalnines/docs/user-guide/timescaledb/overview.rst

 Slave Nodes Grid
 ``````````````````

-This grid appears if ClusterControl detects any standby PostgreSQL node, where ``select pg_is_in_recovery()`` returns true.
+This grid appears if ClusterControl detects any standby TimeScaleDB node, where ``select pg_is_in_recovery()`` returns true.

 * **Hostname**
-	- The PostgreSQL slave hostname or IP address.
+	- The TimeScaleDB slave hostname or IP address.

 * **Version**
-	- PostgreSQL server version.
+	- TimeScaleDB server version.

 * **Replication State**
 	- Current WAL sender state.